 One tactic favoured by today’s cybercriminals is using malware that is geo-targeted to a specific business, city, state or other demographic.
 Ransomware is also geo-targeted to access your data, encrypt it and demand that you pay for its release.

 Many apps have access to location-based services for no reason, for example, the Flashlight app.
-In September this year, Avast Security Evangelist Luis Corrons published a blog discussing some research he did on flashlight Android applications.
+In September 2019, Avast Security Evangelist Luis Corrons published a blog discussing some research he did on flashlight Android applications.
 He found that of 937 flashlight apps on the Google Play Store, 408 request 10 permissions or less, while 262 apps require 50 permissions or more.
 Two apps requested 77 permissions, and another three requested 76.

 As Corrons says in his post, “The concern should not just be around the amount of permissions, but around what we give apps access to.”
 It’s good practice to turn off the location access for any apps that don’t have a specific need for it to minimise the risk of malware and ransomware attack.